-Fruit crumbles are one of my very favorite desserts and considering how many crumble recipes I've got on this blog, I'm beginning to think of myself as an expert.
+Fruit crumbles are hands-down one of my favorite desserts, and judging by how many crumble recipes I've shared on this blog, I think it's safe to say I've become a bit of an expert.

 Jump to: